Christian Selchau-Hansen, CEO

 Machine learning augmentation and acceleration.

 So how do you understand and engage each customer—and do it at scale.
 The answer is not more segmentation.
 Rather, as we’ve found over the last three years, the focus should be on augmenting and automating decisions with machine learning to engage individual customers at a superhuman scale.
-I’m the first to admit there are many important components to delivering the vision of individual customer engagement: data, content creation, analytics, and new ways of working, to name a few.
+I’m the first to admit there are many important components to delivering the vision of individual customer engagement: customer data analytics, content creation, analytics, and new ways of working, to name a few.
 But, based on our experience with some Fortune 150 companies who are leading this charge and millions of their consumers, the investment is not only worth it, it’s necessary to engage today’s consumer—and that is true whether in retail, financial services, or healthcare.